-GENERAL INFORMATION Reported By: Snoats, Casey Date Reported: 10/25/2023 Loss Description: Tractor-trailer lost brake e pressure and brakes locked up while driver Prepared By: Carbajal, Paul Date Prepared: 10/26/2023 was travelling eastbound on Highway 71.
-Driver attempted to pull tractor-trailer into a gore between Highway 71 and the exit for ST Loop 1, but was unable to get the tractor-trailer completely into the gore Date of Loss: 10/25/2023 Time of Loss: 9:45am the righthand lane of tra for the exit to ST Loop 1 ctor-trailer and attached moffet were in both affic on Hwy.
+GENERAL INFORM 1ATION Reported By: Date Reported: Loss Description: Snoats, Casey 10/25/2023 Tractor trailor last brak o property and broken looked up while driver Prepared By: Carbajal, Paul Date Prepared: 10/26/2023 Tractor-trailer lost brake pressure and brakes locked up while driver was travelling eastbound on Highway 71.
+Driver attempted to pull tractor-trailer into a gore between Highway 71 and the exit for ST Loop 1, but was unable to get the tractor-trailer completely into the gore was travelling eastbound on Highway 71.
+Driver attempted to pull tractor-trailer into a gore between Highway 71 and the exit for ST I Date of Loss: 10/25/2023 Time of Loss: 9:45am the righthand lane of tra for the exit to ST Loop 1 ctor-trailer and attached moffet were in both affic on Hwy.
 71 and the lefthand lane of traffic .
-The tractor-trailer was struck from behind by Weather Condition: Clear Road Surface: Concrete a car driven by HUNTEF pronounced dead at the R, NICOLAS.
+The tractor-trailer was struck from behind by Weather Condition: Clear Road Surface: Concrete a car driven by HUNTER pronounced dead at the R, NICOLAS.
 HUNTER, NICOLAS was e scene.
 Road Condition: Dry Road Type: 5 Lanes; Exit Driver reports that driver had stopped earlier on Hwy.
 71 because there were loose straps underneath the tractor-trailer and, instead of calling into the yard for a mechanic, driver attempted to cut them away with a pocket knife.
 Driver also noticed a punctured brake line at that time, which was most likely caused by the loose straps or by the driver's use of a pocket knife.
-POLICE REPORT Police Report: ⊠Yes □ No □ Unknown Officer Name: Gunderson, Marge Department: Austin Police Department Drugs or Alcohol: ⊠Yes □No □Unkown REPORT CARD Safety Review Required: Yes No Unknown DOT Reportable: ⊠Yes □ No □ Unknown Towing Required: ⊠Yes □ No □ Unknown Preventable or Non-Preventable: ☑ Preventable ☐ Non-Preventable ☐ To Be Determined
+POLICE REPORT Police Report: ⊠Yes □ No □ Unknown Officer Name: Gunderson, Marge Department: Austin Police Department Drugs or Alcohol: ⊠Yes □No □Unkown REPORT CARD Safety Review DOT Reportable: Towing Required: Required: ⊠Yes □ No ⊠Yes □ No ☐ Yes ☐ No ☐ Unknown □ Unknown □ Unknown Preventable or Non- Preventable or Non-Preventable: \boxtimes Preventable \square N on-Preventable □ To Be Determined